 Why this matters: Strategy application creates advantages.
 If you apply insights, advantages emerge.
 This application enables advantage creation.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market size and understand competitor market share.
+Pro tip: Use our TAM Calculator to evaluate market size and understand competitor market share.
 Calculate market size to see competitor positioning and strategic focus.

 Your Next Steps